 What lenses do you use?
 They should name at least three.
 My go-to lenses that I always have with me are my Sigma 35mm 1.4 Art lens, Nikon 85mm 1.4, Nikon 24-70mm 2.8, and Nikon 50mm 1.8.

 Ideally, what would you like our wedding/elopement day to feel like?
 This should align with what you want your day to feel like.
 Make sure the things that are important to you are also priorities to them.
 For instance, if you love real emotion, make sure your photographer loves taking candid photos.
 If you want to showcase the natural beauty of where you’ll be getting married, make sure you see photos that they’ve created that compliment the environment.
-If you want a stress free day, be sure your photographer is willing to work closely with your coordinator to have a well drawn out timeline for the day, or be well seasoned in timeline creation and guiding you to make your own.
+To help quell stress, ask your photographer if they’re willing to work closely with you and/or your coordinator (if you’re working with one) to have a well drawn out map for the day, or are well seasoned in timeline creation and can help guide you to make your own.

 What is it like working with you?
 This is all you.
 (Feel free to ask me this, if we’re a good fit, what you want your day to feel like and how I operate should line up.)